Natural Health Science Foundation (NHSF) Product Accreditation

 To acheive the goal to assist informed choice, it is essential that consumers, health profesionals and the media are able to identify natural health products with specific evidence.

-This was published in 2017 to describe the NHSF’s principles concerning herbal medicine quality and equivalence.
+This was first published in 2017 to describe the NHSF’s principles concerning herbal medicine quality and equivalence.
 This is the basis upon which a product can be described as essentially the same from a quality, efficacy and safety point of view as the specific product used in a clinical trial.

 This is an overview of the process and how it is managed.